Adolphe Belot

-Louis Marc Adolphe Belot was a French playwright and novelist.
-He was born on 6 November 1829 in Pointe-à-Pitre, and died on 18 December 1890 in Paris.
+Louis Marc Adolphe Belot (/fr/; 6 November 1829 18 December 1890) was a French playwright and novelist.

 Biography

 Adolphe Belot was the son of an attorney employed by the Pointe-à-Pitre court, who had been born in Le Havre, France.
 Adolphe Belot was educated at the prestigious Collège Sainte-Barbe in metropolitan France and went on to obtain his degree at the Faculty of Law in Paris.
 In 1854, he was registered at the law society (tableau des avocats)in Nancy.

 After several trips to the Americas, he devoted himself to writing, publishing Le Châtiment in 1855 before approaching the theater with the comedy À la Campagne in 1857.
 In 1859, in collaboration with Charles Edmond Villetard de Prunières, he wrote Le Testament de César Girodot, a show which was performed over 500 times at the Odéon theater.

 Belot wrote the novel Mademoiselle Giraud, My Wife in 1870, centered around a naive young man and his eponymous wife who refuses to consummate their marriage.
 The book was an immense success, selling at least 66,000 copies and has been published in 33 editions around the world.

 Belot died of pulmonary congestion at the age of 61, on 18 December 1890.

 Belot fathered two daughters: Marthe and Jeanne, the latter of which became an actress at the Odéon theatre under the pseudonym of "Miss Belly".
 She died of typhoid fever in January 1899.